srikanthpolineni/aws-lambda-node-debug/README.md

 aws-lambda-node-debug
 ==============
-Node module for debugging lambda in the VS code
+Node module for debugging lambda in the VS code without docker.